-The terms and conditions for the majority of credit cards explicitly exclude cash advances as an eligible “purchase” – which means you will not be able to offset even a small portion of the cost of interest payment by earning rewards when paying back your cash advance.
+The terms and conditions for the majority of credit cards explicitly exclude cash advances as an eligible “purchase” – which means you won’t be able to offset even a small portion of the cost of interest by earning rewards when paying back your cash advance.

 5.)
 Cash advances can (indirectly) hurt your credit score